-- The real deal about clinical trial advertising in the 21st century
+- The real deal about digital patient recruitment in the 21st century

 - What you really need to think about to successfully recruit patients for your study

-The real deal about clinical trial advertising in the 21st century
+The real deal about digital patient recruitment in the 21st century

 Why traditional media isn’t as effective for clinical trial ads

-That’s a significant difference, and it’s estimated that spending on digital advertising will account for ⅔ of all advertising dollars by 2023.
+That’s a significant difference, and it’s estimated that spending on digital advertising will account for $645 billion advertising dollars by 2024.

-With that being said, when done correctly digital advertising can outperform traditional media because of the reach of online platforms and audience targeting features they use.
+When done correctly, digital advertising can outperform traditional media because of the reach of online platforms and audience targeting features they use.

-Fuelled by the adoption of mobile technology like SmartPhones and tablet computers, digital media is a regular part of the lives of billions of people around the world.
+Fuelled by the adoption of mobile technology like smarphones and tablet PCs, digital media is a regular part of the lives of billions of people around the world.

 Aside from the sheer volume of people accessing information online and through social media, these platforms have advanced demographic targeting features available to advertisers that no traditional media source can compete with.